tnyeanderson/ddns/README.md

 server itself) can use the `ddns update` command to set the IP address for a given domain.
 Both commands are configured using environment variables.

-Authentication is done with simple API keys which can be configured to only allow updating for certain domains based on a regex matcher.
+API keys are used for authentication, and API keys can be restricted to only update certain domains based on a regex matcher.

 ## Prerequisites